SzyJ/CH_GNAT/README.md

  - Start Loop that brodcasts state every X Miliseconds

 Client:
  - Send Join Message to server
  - Respond to Ping request
  - Receive real state from server and update local values
  - Listen for input from terminal.
 Send this update to Server

+Peer (Session-Host):
+ - Listen on one port for X Join Requests
+ - Boradcast IP of each Peer along with their starting value

+Peer (Normal):
+ - Send Join Request
+ - Listen for info about each Peer, update local knowledge

 Peer:
  - Receive from each client on a different port
  - Listen for terminal input and broadcast this value to all other peers